 Mile 98 to the finish: On reaching Jevington, runners will be met with the final aid station.
 Once through the village, runners will head up the SDW which takes the form of a rutted chalk path for a mile until they reach a gate (as of 2020 that gate is rusting to the side of the path but will likely be replaced).
 On exiting the gate, runners will see a trig point directly ahead just over the brow of a small hummock - a concrete rectangular post approximately waist height as shown below.
 This is mile 98 on the course and is the moment you leave the South Downs Way for the finish.
 You will be able to make out the athletics track below you in the northern reaches of Eastbourne.

 It is crucial that you select the correct path when leaving the trig point.
-It will be marked with arrows and flour on the ground.
+It will be marked with arrows and marshalled.
 Continue straight on past the trig point in the direction you have arrived from.
 Around 20 yards later, there is a path running across left and away down the hill.
 You can identify it, in that it is a v shape sunken path.

 Following it down will lead you down a relatively steep chalk path and alongside Willingdon Golf Club which you will look down on to your right.
 From the trig point to the road is 0.61 miles.
 The path leads straight onto a short road called the Linkway.
 About 50 yards further down is a right hand turn on to a footpath which runs behind and parrallel to, Ratton Drive.
 Follow this down to the junction with Willingdon Drive and cross straight over/ diagonlly left down Park Lane.
 When you reach the end of Park Lane you will see Kings Drive in front of you.
 Turn right at the junction and after a short distance, cross over at the lights.
 Continue south down Kings Drive and follow the path around to the left as it bends around and becomes a path alongside cross levels way - continue to follow it all the way round.
 DO NOT take a shortcut through the hospital or university to get to the track.
 Anyone caught trying to do so will be immediately disqualified from this and all futher Centurion Running events.
 At the top of Cross Levels Way you will see the university and athletics track car park ahead of you.
 Continue through the car park to the Athletics Track entrance.